About Morgan Tsvangirai, Dies at 65 - Pindula, Local Knowledge

 Morgan Tsvangirai was a Zimbabwean politician and leader of the Movement for Democratic Change party and Trade Unionist.
 He was Prime Minister of Zimbabwe during the Government of National Unity era from 2008 and 2013.

-Tsvangirai died on 14 February 2018 at a hospital in Johannesburg, South Africa where he was getting treatment for colon cancer.
-He was buried on the 20th of February 2018.
+Death: 14 February 2018 at a hospital in Johannesburg, South Africa where he was getting treatment for colon cancer.
+He was buried on 20 February 2018.

 The political career of Morgan Tsvangirai can be understood in various historical phases.
 Morgan Tsvangirai's political career began with his election as the Secretary-General of the national trade unions umbrella body.
 During this period, the movement criticised the government's failure to improve the lives of the workers and this placed Tsvangirai on the political limelight.
 Tsvangirai had earlier on joined active politics in the 1987 and 1989 after leading a series of strikes against the Zanu-PF government's tax increases when he was the Zimbabwe Congress of Trade Unions Secretary-General.